 He was born in New York.
 He attended University of California at Los Angeles where he majored in Neuroscience, graduating Phi Beta Kappa.
 He attended the Yale School of Medicine where he was awarded the Doris Duke Clinical Research Fellowship to study the genetics of intrancranial aneurysms.
 He completed internship and neurosurgery residency at the Massachusetts General Hospital.
 He was a postdoctoral fellow in the laboratory of Drs.
 Daniel Haber and Shyamala Maheswaran.

 Dr. Nahed joined the MGH Department of Neurosurgery and the Brain Tumor Center in 2011.
 He is an assistant professor and teaching faculty member of Harvard Medical School.
 Dr. Brian Nahed's research focuses on circulating brain tumor cells and metastatic disease.
 In collaboration with Drs.
 Daniel Haber and Shyamala Maheswaran, Dr. Nahed's research has received several grants and awards and has been presented at national conferences.
-Dr. Nahed is actively enrolling patients with brain tumors into his research study.
+Dr. Nahed is actively enrolling patients with brain tumors into his translational clinical research study.

 Circulating Brain Tumor Cells